| |

 single construction, probably of the 13th

-century, as many must be.
+Century, as many must be.
 It was a pleasing,

 fitting place to end my explorations of the north

-800th church on the Norfolk Churches site.
+800th Norfolk church.
 The

-Walpoles are all buried at busy Itteringham and
+Walpoles are all buried at Itteringham and

-There are no gravestones surviving in the former
+Wickmere now.
+There are no headstones surviving

-of the 13th Century ordinary peasant of
+thought of the dead, of the 13th Century ordinary

-Wolterton, and imagined how Betjeman's spirits
+peasant of Wolterton, and imagined how Betjeman's

-of well-shot woodcock, partridge, snipe,
+spirits of well-shot woodcock, partridge,

-And then we headed off in the sunshine to the pub
+Norfolk sky.
+And then we headed off in the

-at Aldborough, to sit behind a pint of Wherry and
+sunshine to the pub at Aldborough, to sit behind

-watch the village cricket team triumph on the
+team triumph on the green.

 |